 – Using a harness with a lanyard attached to the boom or bucket

-– Fall protection equipment is in good working condition.
+– All fall protection equipment is in good working condition.

 – Not applying too much strain when trying to access hard-to-reach areas.